-Stephen Page was elected as a Fellow of the Royal Society of Literature in 2019.
+Stephen Page was elected as an Honorary Fellow of the Royal Society of Literature in 2019.

 Stephen Page began his career in bookselling before moving into publishing to work in marketing and sales.
 In 1994 he joined Fourth Estate, becoming its Managing Director in 2000.
 In 2001 he moved to Faber as Chief Executive and the positive impact of his leadership was officially recognized by the industry in 2006 when Faber was named Publisher of the Year by The Bookseller.
 Since then Faber has been named Independent Publisher of the Year three times, in 2011, 2018 and 2019.
 In 2019 Faber won Trade Publisher of the Year and Independent Publisher of the Year at the IPG (Independent Publishers Guild) Awards.